Battle of Shimbra Kure: Battle

-Some authorities, such as Richard Pankhurst, attribute Imam Ahmad's success to the presence amongst his followers of an elite company of matchlockmen.
+Some academics, such as Richard Pankhurst, attributes Imam Ahmad's success to the presence amongst his followers of an elite company of matchlockmen.
 If this is the case, then this battle was the first time Ethiopian forces had to fight against a force equipped with firearms.

+Imam Ahmed also gave a speech encrouaging the Adalites to hold their positions and let the Abyssinians strike first.
+He admonished them to persevere through the heat of battle and remain steadfast.